 Trouble with planning, problem-solving, organizing, concentration, and judgment.
 This includes people not being able to recognize their own symptoms.

 Changes in behavior and personality

 The brain controls all the workings of the mind and body.
 Some parts of the brain control memory and language.
 Other parts control movement and coordination.
 With dementia, nerve cells in the brain are gradually damaged or destroyed.
-Why this happens is not yet clear.
-But over time, parts of the brain begin to atrophy (shrink).
-Brain atrophy often starts in the part of the brain that controls memory, reasoning, and personality.
+In many cases, why this happens is not yet clear.
+But over time, parts of the brain begin to shrink (atrophy).
+This often starts in the part of the brain that controls memory, reasoning, and personality.
 Other parts of the brain may not be affected until much later in the illness.

 Dementia is a progressive disease.
 This means it gets worse over time.
 Symptoms differ for each person, but there are 3 basic stages.
 Each may last from months to years:

-In the early stage, a person may seem forgetful, confused, or have changes in behavior.
-However, he or she may still be able to handle most tasks without help.
+Early stage.
+A person may seem forgetful, confused, or have changes in behavior.
+But they may still be able to handle most tasks without help.

-In the middle stage, more and more help is needed with daily tasks.
+Middle stage.
+More and more help is needed with daily tasks.
 A person may have trouble recognizing friends and family members, wander, or get lost in familiar places.
-He or she may also become restless or moody.
+They may also become restless or moody.

 Medicines are a key part of treatment.
 Some types can help slow the progression of symptoms, such as memory loss.
 Others can help ease mood, behavior, and sleep problems.
 These medicines work for some people but not all.

 Activity and exercise are good for body and mind.
 They may even help slow the progression of the disease.
 Simple, repetitive activities are good choices.